taylus/roly-poly-godot/docs/game_design_doc.md

 `TODO: graphic`

 ## Level 2
-This level introduces ladders and multiple floors, making it so it isn't always east to get to food on time before it expires.
+This level introduces ladders and multiple floors, showing that it isn't always easy to get to food on time before it expires.

 `TODO: graphic`